Learning non-Gaussian graphical models via Hessian scores and triangular transport: Improved estimator for the Markov structure

 With the variable ordering shown in Figure~\ref{fig:spar-tm-a}, no edges are added during the process to identify $\widehat{\mathcal{I}}_S$ and the resulting transport map is more sparse than a dense lower-triangular map.
 In contrast, using the suboptimal ordering shown in Figure~\ref{fig:spar-tm-b}, edges must be added to the induced graph, shown in dashed lines.
 The associated sparsity pattern is now $\widehat{\mathcal{I}}_S = \{(1,5),(2,5)\}$, and hence the transport map is predicted to be less sparse.

 With a larger set $\widehat{\mathcal{I}}_S$, we can simplify the parameterization of the map and reduce the size of the coefficient vector $\bm{\alpha}$; this in turn reduces the variance of the estimator $\widehat{\bm{\alpha}}$~\eqref{eq:mle}, for any given sample size $n$~\citep[see demonstrations in][Section 3.2]{morrison2017beyond}.
 Thus, it is worthwhile to find a variable ordering that maximizes the sparsity of the map.
-A variable ordering is equivalent to a permutation $\varphi\colon [d] \rightarrow [d]$ of the nodes in the graph. \cite{spantini2018inference} presented an optimization problem for identifying the permutation that induces the least fill-in.
+A variable ordering is equivalent to a permutation $\varphi\colon [d] \rightarrow [d]$ of the nodes in the graph. \cite{spantini2018inference} presented an optimization problem for identifying the permutation that induces the least fill-in---specifically, the largest cardinality of the resulting sparsity bound $\vert \widehat{\mathcal{I}}_S \vert $.
 This optimization problem is in general NP-complete~\citep{yannakakis1981computing}.
-Nevertheless, several heuristics have been proposed to construct permutations based only on the graph $\mathcal{G}$, including weighted min-full and min-degree orderings~\citep{koller2009probabilistic}.
-Another that we have found to perform well in practice is the reverse of the ordering used by sparse Cholesky factorization algorithms~\citep{saad2003iterative}.
-We will use this ordering for the numerical examples in Section~\ref{sec:ex}.
+Nevertheless, several heuristics have been proposed to construct permutations based only on the graph $\mathcal{G}$, including weighted min-fill and min-degree orderings~\citep{koller2009probabilistic}.

+Given a matrix whose sparsity defines the Markov structure of $\bm{\nu}_{\pi}$, an optimal variable ordering can be identified from its sparse Cholesky factorization.
+From Remark~\ref{rem:cholesky}, we have that the variable dependence in the transport map identified by Theorem 10 corresponds to the fill-in added to the Cholesky factor $L$ of a sparse matrix $\Sigma^{-1} = L^TL$ encoding the Markov structure.
+As a result, finding an ordering that minimizes fill-in in the graph can be cast as seeking a permutation matrix $P$ so that $P\Sigma^{-1}P^T = L^TL$ where $L$ is as sparse as possible; see~\citet{raskutti2018learning} for consistency guarantees when solving this ideal problem with estimators of $\Sigma^{-1}$.

+\begin{remark} In the setting of Gaussian Markov random fields~\citep{rue2005gaussian}, we can take the matrix $\Sigma^{-1}$ to be the (sparse) precision matrix of the Gaussian distribution $\mathcal{N}(0,\Sigma)$.
+Following Remark~\ref{rem:gaussian_chol}, the lower-triangular Cholesky factor $L$ of $\Sigma^{-1}$ defines a linear transport map $S(\bm{z}) = L\bm{z}$ that pulls back the reference distribution $\mathcal{N}(\mathbf{0},I_d)$ to the target $\mathcal{N}(\mathbf{0},\Sigma)$.
+Our goal is to seek a variable ordering that yields the map with sparsest variable dependence, i.e., the Cholesky factor $L$ with the largest number of zero entries. \end{remark}

+For arbitrary non-Gaussian distributions, the sparsity of the conditional independence score after thresholding, $\overline{\Omega}$, provides an estimate of the Markov structure of $\bm{\nu}_{\pi}$.
+We therefore can find a good ordering by seeking a permutation that induces minimum fill-in in the symbolic Cholesky factorization of $\overline{\Omega}$.
+We use standard heuristics to solve this problem, which are implemented in software packages such as \textsc{cholmod}~\citep{davis2008user}.
+The \textsc{cholmod} package uses both the approximate minimum degree algorithm and the nested dissection algorithm implemented in the \textsc{metis} graph partitioning library~\citep{karypis1998fast} to identify candidate orderings, and then chooses the variable ordering that induces the fewest non-zero entries in the Cholesky factor of $\overline{\Omega}$.
+We use this ordering scheme for the numerical examples in Section~\ref{sec:ex}.